 Getting a hair cut should be a fairly simple procedure and yet I have found it to be one of the lesser known, but very real challenges of expat life.
-Plenty of expat blogs cover all the obvious, big ticket hurdles to being a successful and happy expat: emotional resilience, repatriation, culture shock, depression, leaving well… Continue reading Hair Raising and Hair Razing Experiences Abroad
+Plenty of expat blogs cover all the obvious, big ticket hurdles to being a successful and happy expat: emotional resilience, repatriation, culture shock, depression, leaving well… Continue reading Hair Raising and Hair Razing Expat Experiences Abroad

 The mysterious picture of a girl and a fish on a beach.
 Who is she?
 What kind of fish is she holding?

+Here's the Lagos lingo you need to know if you planning to move to Nigeria.
 The Role of the English Language in Nigeria The official language of Nigeria, the language of business and commerce, the common language for Igbos, Yorubas, Hausas and other tribes to communicate with one another is English.
-Whether you are a native English speaker, or like many expats have English as a second (or impressive third … Continue reading Moving to Lagos?
-You need to know the lowdown on the lingo.
+Whether you are a native… Continue reading Moving to Lagos?
+Get the lowdown on the lingo.

 We spent five years living in Lagos, Nigeria.
 To date, I’ve barely touched on our time there.
 It’s a chaotic and often frustrating place to live and it's difficult to know where to start as there are so many memories and mishaps to dust off.
 As a first taster, I'm sharing one of the many (but far… Continue reading Alarmed by Smoke Alarms